 -The smudge sticks were used to purify his new home and bring in positive energy.

 As we continued the story, Mr. Badger opened his home to other animals affected by the storm.
 A workshop participant mentioned that Dachshund means badger hound in German; the Dachshund’s act of compassion toward Mr. Badger was particularly notable as they were normally enemies.
 Since Snakes love eggs, it was a good thing that the Robin egg hatched without the Snake noticing it.
 With time, Mr. Badger made his home larger and started taking in animals as guests and he used his lovely carpets to make a safe cozy bed for the Dachshund’s new puppies.

 This experiment gave me a greater appreciation of the vision of the National Storytelling Network to bring about conditions where “all people value the power of storytelling and its ability to connect, inspire and instill respect within our hearts and communities.”

 Later, workshop participants helped with another version of this practice.
 This time we went to a park with a dog statue so the dog could be the hero of the story.
 A short video of this this practice was created with the help of videographer, Jeff Klein.
 Visit his website for more examples of his work.

-Addendum: This post was updated to include the video of the later practice (see the link in the paragraph above).
+Addendum: This post was updated to include the video of the later practice.